Strawbs: 2006 onwards

 The November 2012 tour featured a line-up of Cousins, Lambert, Cronk, Adam Wakeman and Adam Falkner.
 In February 2014 the band gigged with a line-up of Cousins, Lambert, Cronk, Wakeman and Fernandez.
 Their album Prognostic was issued in October 2014.

 In 2017, the band released The Ferryman's Curse with a line-up of Cousins, Lambert, Cronk, Fernandez and Dave Bainbridge.

-The band toured the US in 2019 as part of their 50th Anniversary Celebration.
-The tour included a special three day event in Lakewood, New Jersey, featuring former members along with special guests/friends appearing (Annie Haslam, Larry Fast, Tony Visconti, Wesley Stace among others).
+The band toured the US in 2019 as part of their 50th-anniversary celebration.
+The tour included a three-day event in Lakewood, New Jersey, featuring former members along with special guests/friends appearing (Annie Haslam, Larry Fast, Tony Visconti, Wesley Stace, and others).

 The band released Settlement on 26 February 2021.